ISUgenomics/2022_Bean_mergeData/README.md

 ```
 python3 ~/PYTHON_SCRIPTS/data_matcher.py -l reference_labels.xlsx -f our_data.xlsx -t experimental_samples.xlsx -n cutom_data_output -m cutom_master_output -c 1 -o 1
 ```
-*If you place the script on different path (i.e., in different location) than ~/PYTHON_SCRIPTS/, then you need to provide the corresponding path instead of the one from this example.*
+*If you place the script on different path (i.e., in different location) than ~/PYTHON_SCRIPTS/, then you need to provide the corresponding path instead of the one from this example.
+You can also provide an individual path to each file (input or output) if they are stored in a different location than your current workdir (i.e., the location from which you run the command).*

 ## Input data and outputs